vishipayyallore/speaker-series-2025/0610_MSFT_Reactor_AI102_S28/README.md

 > 2. 🔍 Introduction to Knowledge Stores
 > 3. 🎯 Define Projections
 > 4. 🗄️ Define Knowledge Store
-> 5. 🎯 Session Goals
+> 5. 🛠️ Hands-on Demo
-> 6. 📝 What we did today?
+> 6. 📝 What we accomplished
 > 7. 🔄 SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/Swamy-s-Tech-Skills-Academy-AI-ML-Data/learn-ai102) of today's session for more details